actiniumio/terraform-gcp-europe-nested-virt/README.md

 ## Single node VM with nested virtualization activated

-> The Devops Team use this terraform plan to provision GCP with circleci to build Vagrant Box
+> The Devops Team use this terraform plan to provision GCP with circleci to build Vagrant Box under QEMU/KVM Hypervizor

 This demonstrates the provisioning of a single compute VM(`7point5gig`) with a custom centos-7.5 based on the official image (these can be changed inside the `variables.tf` file) in GCP inside a custom created VPC with firewall rules attached to it.